-- Dockside: Ørsted Fisheries Liaisons work with port Fisheries Representatives to identify mariners that fish in areas where on-water work is planned and communicate to those fishermen directly. Ørsted has implemented port hours at several ports in New York and New England to provide an opportunity for fishermen and mariners to speak with Ørsted's fisheries liaison regarding Project survey activities and other questions that they have - Survey Zones: Ørsted has divided its lease areas in the northeast United States into "Survey Zones" with boundary coordinates to better describe areas of survey activities - Website: Mariners page on us.orsted.com/mariners will include project specific information and details for on-water activities including vessel names and location and which Survey Zones vessels may be operating in - Mariner Briefings: Briefings will be distributed every Monday and Thursday with a projected 3 and 4 day outlook, respectively - Fisheries liaisons: Ørsted's fisheries liaison team of Rodney Avila and Julia Prince will remain available for direct telephone questions/inquiries to assist in vessel coordination
+- Dockside: Ørsted Fisheries Liaisons (FLs) work with local Fisheries Representatives (FRs) to identify mariners that fish in areas where on-water work is planned and communicate to those fishermen directly.
+Whenever possible, Ørsted's FLs and FRs will visit ports to interact in-person with fishermen and mariners to provide an opportunity to address questions or concerns regarding project vessel activities and other project-related topics. - Survey zones: As practicable, Ørsted will divide its lease areas and export cable route options in into "survey zones" with boundary coordinates to better describe areas of survey activities. - Website: Mariners page at https://us.orsted.com/mariners will include project specific information and details for onwater activities including vessel names, description, and location and which survey zones in which the vessels may be operating. - Mariners Briefings: Briefings will be distributed every Monday and Thursday with a projected 3 and 4 day outlook, respectively. - Fisheries Liaisons: Ørsted's extensive team of FLs will remain available for direct telephone questions/inquiries to assist in vessel coordination.
+Contact information for the FLs may be found on our website.